onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 R-48067 A VNF's Heat Orchestration Template's {vm-type} **MUST NOT** be a substring of {network-role}.

-It may cause the Pre-Amsterdam VNF Validation Program (i.e., ICE Project) process to produce erroneous error messages.
+It may cause the VNF Validation Program validation-scripts project to produce erroneous error messages.

 R-32394 A VNF’s Heat Orchestration Template’s use of ‘{vm-type}’ in all Resource property parameter names **MUST** be the same case.